naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - Batch also provides job scheduling.

 #### Recommedation for Big compute running on Virtual Machines
-Microsoft HPC Pack is used to administer a cluster of VMs, and schedule and monitor HPC jobs.
+[Recommedation for Big compute running on Virtual Machines]: #recommedation-for-big-compute-running-on-virtual-machines Microsoft HPC Pack is used to administer a cluster of VMs, and schedule and monitor HPC jobs.

 - We must provision and manage the VMs and network infrastructure.